Kyroga-AI/socioprophet/README.md

 ## Folder Structure Conventions

-Socioprophet's source code is nested beneath the `src` directories.
+SocioProphet's source code is nested beneath the `src` directories.
 For deployment, `yoke` assumes that all the files (including the index page) required to run in `release` mode have been written to a directory called either `dist` or `build` off the root.
 Grunt or Gulp both have good facilities for writing the outputs of a task to a different directory.

 ## Build Setup